Patient Manager Developer Guide

 - stores a

-instance - implements methods to add new patients and delete existing patients
+SortedMap<String, Patient>, which maps the patient’s NRIC/FIN number to their correspondingPatientinstance - implements methods to add new patients and delete existing patients

 - implements methods to load an existing patient’s medical records